BigWigsMods/packager/README.md

     args: -g classic -m .pkgmeta-classic
 ```

+### What's new with v2

+Support for multiple TOC files and multiple versions required completely
+reworking how the game version and game type was handled.
+The multiple build
+workflow that has become common for people that support multiple game types
+should continue to work as before, but I felt like it would be good to bump
+the version number so anyone explicitly using a v1 tag won't experience any
+surprises.

+So what does this mean for you?

+1. You only need to build a file once!
+Just create [multiple TOC files](https://wowpedia.fandom.com/wiki/TOC_format#Multiple_client_flavors),
+   one for each supported game type, and game versions will be set from them on
+   upload.
+So if you've already been dabbling with multiple tocs and/or
+   multiple versions, you no longer need to manually set the versions via `-g`
+   or on the website.
+2. If you are using multiple `## Interface-Type` lines in your TOC file, you can
+   now use the `-S` option to automatically generate game type specific TOC
+   files based on your existing preproccessing logic.
+You will still need to
+   merge `.pkgmeta` files if your old workflow used a different file per build.

 ## Customizing the build

 __release.sh__ uses the TOC file to determine the package name for the project.